ArmaanMcleod/git-create-repo/README.md

 #### Create private repository

 `git_create --private`

+#### Adding Remote repository name

+You can specify a different name for the remote repository with `--name`.
+Otherwise the local repo name will be used.

+#### Adding username

 You can also specify your username with `--username`.
 Otherwise the username from `git config user.name` will be used.